Canonical Resource Management Infrastructure Implementation Guide

 3. Questionnaire, ActivityDefinition, PlanDefinition, Library, Measure

-4. ObservationDefinition, SpecimenDefinition, MedicationKnowledge, etc…
+4. Group, Substance, ObservationDefinition, SpecimenDefinition, MedicationKnowledge, etc…

 NOTE: To recreate the contents of a FHIR Package, the $package operation could be called on the ImplementationGuide resource with appropriate parameters to only include local resources defined in the package (i.e. packageOnly set to true).